Last updated: May 19, 2026

 What Causes Laminitis: The Six Major Risk Factors

-Laminitis isn’t one disease—it’s a symptom of metabolic, dietary, or physical stress.
+Laminitis isn’t one disease — it’s a symptom of metabolic, dietary, or physical stress.
 Some horses can gorge on spring grass with no issues.
 Others founder on a single flake of alfalfa.
 Understanding your horse’s specific risks is everything.
+Most cases are metabolic, but mechanical and dietary triggers can be just as devastating.
+Sport horses aren’t immune — NC State’s 2025 study found roughly 23% of performance horses show insulin dysregulation signs, often subclinical.

 |---|---|---|

-| EMS (Metabolic) | Insulin resistance causes an inflammatory cascade; essentially equine diabetes. | Vet-guided diet; regular exercise; blood monitoring via MSU protocols. |
+| EMS (Metabolic) | Insulin resistance causes an inflammatory cascade — essentially equine diabetes | Vet-guided diet; regular exercise; blood monitoring via MSU protocols |

-| Obesity | Fat tissue produces inflammatory hormones; extra weight strains hoof laminae. | Monthly BCS scoring (Target 5/9).
-See U of Illinois guide. |
+| Obesity | Fat tissue produces inflammatory hormones; extra weight strains hoof laminae | Monthly BCS scoring (target 5/9); see University of Illinois BCS guide |

-| Pasture/Grain | Rapid carbohydrate overload triggers hindgut fermentation shifts and endotoxemia. | Use grazing muzzles; test hay for NSC.
-See Oregon State Extension guidance. |
+| Pasture / Grain overload | Rapid carbohydrate overload triggers hindgut fermentation shifts and endotoxemia | Use grazing muzzles; test hay for NSC; see Oregon State Extension guidance |

-| Concussion | Repeated impact stress inflames laminae and increases mechanical laminitis risk. | Stick to soft footing; avoid road work and hard surfaces during high-intensity training.
-See UC Davis clinical management. |
+| Concussion | Repeated impact stress inflames laminae and increases mechanical laminitis risk | Stick to soft footing; avoid road work and hard surfaces during high-intensity training; see UC Davis clinical management |

-| Diet Changes | Sudden gut microbiome disruption leads to inflammation. | Introduce any new feed gradually over a 14-day period. |
+| Sudden diet changes | Gut microbiome disruption leads to inflammation | Introduce any new feed gradually over a 14-day period — no exceptions |

-| Cushing’s (PPID) | Hormonal imbalance weakens hoof structure (common in horses 15+). | Pergolide treatment and vet monitoring as per UNH research. |
+| Cushing’s (PPID) | Hormonal imbalance weakens hoof structure; common in horses 15+ | Pergolide treatment and vet monitoring; see UNH research on PPID |

 How to Prevent Laminitis: The Three-Pillar System

-Prevention isn’t about doing one thing perfectly—it’s about managing multiple risk factors simultaneously.
+Prevention isn’t about doing one thing perfectly — it’s about managing multiple risk factors simultaneously.
 I use a three-pillar approach: diet control, movement, and hoof care.
 Miss any one pillar and you’re gambling.

-Pillar 1: Diet Management (The #1 Controllable Factor)
+Pillar 1: Diet Management

-- Pasture Management: Grazing muzzles aren’t punishment—they’re insurance.
+- Pasture management: Grazing muzzles aren’t punishment — they’re insurance.
 My pony wore one every spring for 5 years after his first episode.
 He hated it.
 He also stayed sound.
 Rotational grazing reduces sugar exposure.
 (Oregon State University guide)

-Pillar 2: Exercise Protocol (Movement is Medicine)
+Pillar 2: Exercise Protocol

-Start with 15-20 minutes of daily hand-walking on soft ground.
-Overweight horses need this duration minimum.
-Horses recovering from laminitis need shorter, more frequent sessions (5-10 minutes, 3x daily).
-Avoid hard surfaces—gravel, compacted dirt roads, and concrete increase concussive force and inflammation risk.
+Start with 15–20 minutes of daily hand-walking on soft ground.
+Overweight horses need this minimum.
+Horses recovering from laminitis need shorter, more frequent sessions — 5–10 minutes three times daily.
+Avoid hard surfaces: gravel, compacted dirt roads, and concrete increase concussive force and inflammation risk.
+Gradually increase duration as fitness improves.
+The goal is circulation without hoof strain — arena work or mowed grass fields are ideal.

-Pillar 3: Hoof Care (Your Farrier is Your Partner)
+Pillar 3: Hoof Care

-- Corrective Shoeing: Post-laminitis horses often need therapeutic shoes or pads to redistribute weight.
-This isn’t optional—it’s the difference between rideable and pasture-sound.
-See our hoof supplement guide for additional support.
+- Corrective shoeing: Post-laminitis horses often need therapeutic shoes or pads to redistribute weight.
+This isn’t optional — it’s the difference between rideable and pasture-sound.
+See our hoof supplement guide for additional support

 My Pony’s Laminitis: What I Learned the Hard Way

 My pony was 14 when he foundered the first time.
-I’d owned him 8 years—never a lame day.
+I’d owned him 8 years — never a lame day.
 Then one April morning I found him in that sawhorse stance, unwilling to move.
 His digital pulse was pounding so hard I could see it without touching him.

-What Changed After: Grazing muzzle every spring and fall.
+What changed after: Grazing muzzle every spring and fall.
 Hay tested annually.
 Body condition scoring monthly.
 Daily digital pulse checks during high-risk months.
-Zero grain—ever.
+In my case, we eliminated grain entirely based on his risk profile — the right call for him specifically.
 He lived another 9 years, stayed sound for light trail riding, and taught me more about prevention than any textbook ever could.
+Laminitis is manageable if you catch it early and commit to long-term prevention.
+It’s unforgiving if you ignore the warning signs or think it won’t happen to your horse.
+Many cases of laminitis are triggered by a single overlooked risk factor — which is why consistent daily management matters more than any single intervention.

 FAQs About Laminitis in Horses